 Where you’ll stay

-The Wishmakers Union will gather within three homes on 107 acres of desert only twenty minutes outside Palm Springs, California.
+The Wishmakers Union will gather in three homes, on 107 acres of desert, twenty minutes north of Palm Springs.

 The Bubbling Wells Oasis includes:

-the Old West Style Yerxa Town gathering space with covered patio and gas BBQ and fire pits
+Yerxa Town, an old west style gathering space with a covered patio, gas BBQ, and fire pits

 a workout room